Core Idea

 Why It Matters

-Stamp coupling increases maintenance burden by creating hidden dependencies and degrades Modularity by forcing modules to understand structures beyond their needs.
+Stamp coupling increases maintenance burden through hidden dependencies and degrades Modularity by forcing modules to understand structures beyond their needs.

-In distributed architectures, it increases network payloads, exposes data across boundaries, and complicates contract evolution.
-Structure changes require consumer updates even when they don’t use modified fields.
+In distributed architectures, it increases network payloads, exposes data across service boundaries, and complicates contract evolution—structure changes require consumer updates even for unused fields.

-Data coupling (passing only needed parameters) makes dependencies explicit.
+Data coupling (passing only needed parameters) makes dependencies explicit and is the preferred alternative.
 Modern patterns like GraphQL combat stamp coupling by letting clients specify required fields.
+In microservices, using purpose-specific contracts instead of shared domain DTOs avoids cross-boundary stamp coupling.

 Related Concepts